praveen2567/slatesms-e2e-testing/README.md

 - `reports/` – Auto-generated test result reports, including HTML, JSON, or trace files for debugging and sharing results with the team.
 - `.github/workflows/` – CI/CD workflow definitions (e.g., GitHub Actions) to enable automated test execution on every pull request or push.
 - `package.json` – Project dependencies, scripts for running tests, linting, and more.

-> This modular structure reflects my real-world experience and makes it easy to scale, onboard new contributors, and maintain high code quality in a team environment.

 ---